und3ath/centreon_plugins/README.md

-Nagios/Centreon script to check windows process memory usage by wmi .
+Nagios/Centreon script to check windows process cpu and memory usage by wmi .